Los Angeles Product Liability Attorneys

-When you put your faith in a company and product, you are trusting they are looking out for your health, safety and best interest.
-But when you experience an injury because of a product defect or hazard, every manufacturer and company that fail at providing a safe and effective product should and will be held accountable.
+When you put your faith in a company and product, you are trusting they are looking out for the health, safety and best interest of you, your children, and your family.
+But that is not always the case.

-A product defect is when a product has an imperfection, manufacturing defect or is faulty and poses an unsafe quality for use, injury or hazardous condition for pocession.
+A product defect is when a product has an imperfection, design flaw, manufacturing defect, or is faulty and poses a risk to owners.
+Defective products can create hazardous conditions and cause injuries.

-A product defect is not always visible and may not become apparent until multiple uses.
-Sometimes a product will work as it should prior to its defective recognition, but if a product becomes faulty in an unexpected mannor and causes injury, damage or loss, you may be entitled to compensation.
+A product defect is not always visible and may not become apparent until it has been through multiple uses.
+Sometimes a product will work as it should prior to its defective recognition, but if a product becomes faulty in an unexpected manner and causes injury, damage or loss, you may be entitled to compensation.

 - Airbag failure